-Takeda, the largest biopharmaceutical company in Asia, has recently announced a five year partnership with Accenture and Amazon Web Services, to expedite its digital transformation.
+Why cloud computing in Healthcare is a growing trend?
+Takeda, the largest biopharmaceutical company in Asia, has recently announced a five-year partnership with Accenture and Amazon Web Services, to expedite its digital transformation.
 The collaboration will leverage cloud and data-driven insights to accelerate drug development, modernize platforms, reduce technology costs and teach employees new skills and ways of working.

-The solution goes through a digitalization of R&D, and cloud computing is a main part of it.
+The solution goes through the digitalization of R&D, and cloud computing is the main part of it.

 The pharma cloud computing market is expected to grow at a CAGR of 20.9% between 2018 and 2022